My Quiet Kitchen

 • If using my recipe for cashew yogurt, reduce the water in the recipe by ½ cup.
 That's exactly what I did to achieve the yogurt you see above.
 I also under-blended the cashews just a bit (not intentionally; I was rushing), in case you're wondering why this yogurt looks grainier than in the cashew yogurt post.

-• If you're not a fan of cashews, try this new almond milk yogurt recipe.
-It's thick, rich, creamy, and perfect for this cake.
+• If you're not a fan of cashews, I now have two other yogurt recipes for you: almond milk yogurt and tofu yogurt.
+They're thick, rich, creamy, and perfect for this cake.

-• If using store-bought vegan yogurt, compare the consistency to the photo below.
-If the yogurt is on the thinner side, use a mesh strainer lined with a double layer of cheese cloth to drain off some of the liquid.
+• If using store-bought vegan yogurt, compare the consistency to the photo above.
+If the yogurt is on the thinner side, use a mesh strainer lined with a double layer of cheese cloth to strain off some of the liquid.

 Let the strainer rest above a large bowl until the yogurt has thickened sufficiently.
-Just be sure to strain MORE yogurt than you need, so that you end up with at least ¾ cup after it has reduced.
+Just be sure to start with MORE yogurt than you need, so that you end up with at least ¾ cup after it has reduced.

 • If you plan to use a sweetened yogurt, reduce the amount of sugar called for in the recipe by about ¼ cup.